xformerfhs/MatrixTranspose/README.md

 #### Files

 There is a button `Source File`.
-When one clicks it, a file dialog appears where one can select the source file to be used for the operation chosen in the section above.
+When one clicks it, a file dialog appears where one can select the source file to be used for the operation selected in the section above.

-When a file is chosen its path appears in the `Source` subsection.
+When a file is selected its path appears in the `Source` subsection.
 The name of the destination file appears below in the `Destination` subsection.

 When encrypting, the destination file path is constructed by appending `_encrypted` to the base file name.